beakerbrowser/unwalled.garden/README.md

  - Schema: [`unwalled.garden/published-sites`](./published-sites.json)
  - Path: `/data/sites.json`

-Users publish sites for their users to crawl and index.
+Users publish sites for their followers to crawl and index.
 The "published sites" record provides collections defined by site types.
 (All sites in a collection should match the type of the collection.)
 Metadata about the published sites can be found in `/data/known_sites`.

 ```json
 {